-(Note: The use of "I (we)" in lists of questions is used for situations in which the patient may not be old enough or able to make his or her own decision.
+(Note: The use of "I (we)" in lists of questions is used for situations in which the patients may not be old enough or able to make their own decisions.
 A parent, relative, or caregiver may be assisting or making the decision.)